oshai/kotlin-logging/README.md

 ## FAQ

 - Why not use plain slf4j? kotlin-logging has better native Kotlin support.
 It adds more functionality and enables less boilerplate code.
 - Is all slf4j implementation supported (Markers, params, etc')?
-Yes, kotlin-logging inherits Logger and all methods are supported.
+Yes.
 - Is location logging possible?
 Yes, location awareness was added in kotlin-logging 1.4.
 - When I do `logger.debug`, my IntelliJ IDEA run console doesn't show any output.
 Do you know how I could set the console logger to debug or trace levels?
 Is this an IDE setting, or can it be set in the call to KLogging()?
 Setting log level is done per implementation. kotlin-logging and slf4j are just facades for the underlying logging lib (log4j, logback etc') more details [here](http://stackoverflow.com/questions/43146977/how-to-configure-kotlin-logging-logger).
 - Can I access the actual logger?
-Yes, via `KLogger.underlyingLogger` property.
+In platforms available yes, via `DelegatingKLogger.underlyingLogger` property.

 ## Usage